We have compiled the following FAQs to answer

 charge.
 In this way we are able to keep our costs to a

 minimum to ensure that more of donors’ money is

 available to fund projects on the ground in India.

 Mango Tree Goa helps disadvantaged children and young

 people in the state of Goa, India.
 We currently help

-children between the ages of three and eighteen and plan
+children and young people between the ages of 3 and 23.

-poor and uneducated.
-They tend to be engaged in rag
+economically poor and poorly educated.
+They tend to be

 Children living in slums are often described as slum

 children.
 The fact that they live in a slum does not